It never fails. You can even set your watch to it.

 And if you don’t have millions in the bank to splash on flashy mass-media advertising, then brand equity will come as a byproduct of your operations and customer satisfaction.

-Once those things are working properly, then SEO becomes 1000x easier.
+Once those things are working properly, then Search Engine Optimization becomes 1000x easier.

 Principle #5.
 Campaigns & Continuity Trump Tactics